-Section 1: Effective July 1, 1990, all employees shall have their salaries adjusted step-to-step in accordance with salary ranges provided by Schedule 90, which represents approximately a five (5) per cent increase over previous Schedule F. In those situations in which an employee's salary adjustment equals two or more increments in the old range, a new anniversary date shall be assigned on the basis of the effective date of the salary increase.

-The following range change shall be implemented:

-Job Title

-Range Change

-Social Service Aide

-07-to 08

-The procedure for implementing the foregoing range change shall be to move each affected employee to the lowest step of their new range which produces a salary increase.

-Section 2: Effective July 1, 1991, all employees shall have their salaries adjusted step-to-step in accordance with salary ranges provided by Schedule 91, which represents approximately a five (5) per cent increase over previous Schedule 90.
-In those situations in which an employee's salary adjustment equals two or more increments in the old range, a new anniversary date shall be assigned on the basis of the effective date of the salary increase.

-Section 3: Effective July 1, 1992, all employees shall have their salaries adjusted step-to-step in accordance with salary ranges provided by Schedule 92, which represents approximately a five (5) per cent increase over previous Schedule 91.
-In those situations in which an employee's salary adjustment equals two or more increments in the old range, a new anniversary date shall be assigned on the basis of the effective date of the salary increase.
-Additionally, Schedule 92 effective July 1, 1992, shall reflect the addition of a twelfth (12th.) step to all the ranges.

-Section 4: During the time period covered by this Agreement, July 1, 1990 through June 30, 1993, employees shall receive their annual merit salary increments on their quarterly anniversary dates.
-Employees who are not at the maximum of the salary range shall be entitled to an annual merit increment on their quarterly anniversary date provided they have completed at least one year of continued satisfactory service.

-Section 5: Employees hired will be assigned quarterly anniversary dates as follows:
+- Section 1: Effective July 1, 1993 through June 30, 1994, a new Schedule 93 shall be in effect.
+Schedule 93 shall represent a 3% increase over Schedule 92.
+All employees shall have their salaries adjusted step-to-step in accordance with salary ranges provided by Schedule 92. - Section 2: (a).
+Effective on July 1, 1994 through June 30, 1995, a new Schedule 94 shall be in effect.
+Schedule 94 shall represent a 3% increase over Schedule 93.
+All employees shall have their salaries adjusted step-to-step in accordance with salary ranges provided by Schedule 93. - (b) Effective on July 1, 1994, and thereafter, the title of Social Service Aide shall be placed on salary Range 9. - (c) Effective on July 1, 1994, and thereafter, the title of Data Entry Machine Operator shall be placed on salary Range 9. - Section 3: Effective on July 1, 1995 through June 30, 1996, a new Schedule 95 shall be in effect.
+Schedule 95 shall represent a 3% increase over Schedule 94.
+All employees shall have their salaries adjusted step-to-step in accordance with salary ranges provided by Schedule 94. - Section 4: During the time period covered by this Agreement, July 1, 1993 through June 30.
+1996, employees shall receive their annual merit salary increments on their quarterly anniversary dates.
+Employees who are not at the maximum of the salary range shall be entitled to an annual merit increment on their quarterly anniversary date provided they have completed at least one year of continued satisfactory service. - Section 5: Employees hired will be assigned quarterly anniversary dates as follows: - (a) Employees hired January, February or March shall have an anniversary date of April 1 of the following year. - (b) Employees hired April, May or June shall have an anniversary date on July 1 of the following year.

-- (a) Employees hired January, February or March shall have an anniversary date on April 1 of the following year. - (b) Employees hired April, May or June shall have an anniversary date on July 1 of the following year. - (c) Employees hired July, August or September shall have an anniversary date on October 1 of the following year. - (d) Employees hired October, November or December shall have an anniversary date on January 1 of the following year.
+anniversary date on October 1 of the following year.

+(d) Employees hired October, November or December shall have an anniversary date on January 1 of the following year.